erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN language reference.md

 str s = "abcd", t = "\n", u = ""
 list l = ['a', 2.1, "xyz"], m = [], n
 ```
-The type of a variable or literal can be retreived via the builtin *type()* function.
+The type of a variable or literal can be retrieved via the builtin *type()* function.
 ``` c
 >>> type("abc")
 = str